Reports: Trump Mulls Replacing Hegseth With DeSantis

 The reports come amid concerns that Hegseth might not have the votes needed in the Senate for confirmation amid a steady drip of allegations of sexual misconduct.
 Trump's transition team considers the next 48 hours crucial to Hegseth's nomination, according to The Wall Street Journal.

+The Times also said Trump told allies that he believes Hegseth should have been more forthcoming about the problems he would face getting confirmed.

+Trump and DeSantis discussed the defense secretary position on Tuesday, The Washington Post reported.
+Both men appeared at a ceremony in West Palm Beach, Florida, to honor three fallen sheriff's deputies.

-Trump and DeSantis first discussed the DOD role over the summer, Bulwark and the Journal reported.
+Trump and DeSantis first discussed the DOD role over the summer, The Bulwark and the Journal reported.

+Besides DeSantis, Ernst, Sen. Bill Hagerty, R-Tenn., and Rep. Mike Waltz, R-Fla., also are being discussed as potential nominees, NBC News reported.
+Trump already has selected Waltz to be White House national security adviser.

+Trump and DeSantis, who terms out as Florida governor in 2026, haven't always enjoyed a smooth relationship.
+The president-elect used the nickname "DeSanctimonious" when the governor ran for the 2024 Republican Party presidential nomination.

 Mark Swanson ✉